intershop/intershop-pwa/docs/guides/ssr-startup.md

 While building, you can provide a build argument (i.e. via `--build-arg`) `configuration` and build a different configuration from _angular.json_.
 By default the `production` configuration is built.

+All `configuration` options can also be multiple configurations like `--configuration=brand,production`, where production should always come last.

 ## Running

 Overwriting configurations of the PWA is entirely done by environment variables.